-8 No-Nos to Avoid Doing in Germany
+8 Rude Gestures to Avoid While Visiting Germany

-1. The Middle Finger
+1. The Middle Finger in Germany

 2. Thumb Between Index and Middle Fingers